DebanshuCS/AnoDet-ICS-NN/README.md

 ### db.py

 You can use any database you like.
-I chose [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) for saving all results.
+Here, [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) is selected to store all results.
 Most of the figures (graphs) are the screenshot of [Grafana](https://grafana.com/) pages.

 ### extract_anomaly_probs.py